eddyc/CsoundAU/README.md

 # CsoundAU
 Enables running Csound instruments or effects as AudioUnits for use in Logic, GarageBand etc.
+You can get an overview of how to use this framework in this video [here](https://www.youtube.com/watch?v=52rwayPxZDk)

 ## Dependencies
 - Xcode 6+